tomasc/simple_form_attachments/README.md

 ### Dom class and CSS

-The component is isolated in `simple_form_attachments` namespace.
-This gem comes with its own helper that geners corresponding class names – for example `SimpleFormAttachments.dom_class(:attachment, :file_info)` would generate `simple_form_attachments__file_info`.
+The component is isolated in the `simple_form_attachments` namespace.
+This gem comes with its own helper that generates corresponding class names – for example `SimpleFormAttachments.dom_class(:attachment, :file_info)` would generate `simple_form_attachments__file_info`.

-Basic styling can be achieved by including `simple_form_attachments.js` css in your app:
+Basic styling can be achieved by including `simple_form_attachments` css in your app:

 ```css
 /*